Maxey Dell Moody Jr.: M. D. Moody & Sons

-Max, along with his brother Muller Pearson Moody, worked at their father's business M. D. Moody in the late 1930s.
+Moody, along with his brother Muller Pearson Moody, worked at their father's business M. D. Moody in the late 1930s.
 The business had become the top distributor of American Crane's products in the United States and helped build military bases in Florida during World War II.
 With Max and Muller at M. D. Moody it then became incorporated as M. D. Moody & Sons, Inc. While working at M. D. Moody, Max was a part-time teacher with a course on diesel engines in Jacksonville.

 In 1949 Max Moody, Sr. died of a heart attack.
-Max became president and Muller became vice president to continue their father's company.
-Max then moved M. D. Moody from downtown Jacksonville to Philips Highway.
-M. D. Moody & Sons, Inc., under the leadership of Max began to grow exponentially by expanding with branches in Tampa and Fort Lauderdale in the 1950s.
+Moody Jr. became president and Muller became vice president to continue their father's company.
+He then moved M. D. Moody from downtown Jacksonville to Philips Highway.
+M. D. Moody & Sons, Inc., under the leadership of Moody began to grow exponentially by expanding with branches in Tampa and Fort Lauderdale in the 1950s.

 Diversification of M. D. Moody

 By the 1970s it had diversified with several subsidiaries such as Moody Machinery Corp. and Moody Brothers.
 By the 1980s M. D. Moody & Sons, Inc., had become globally the 10th largest crane rental business.
-It further diversified with two additional subsidiaries called Moody Machinery Corp. near Atlanta, Georgia and Moody Truck Center.
+It further diversified with two additional subsidiaries called Moody Machinery Corp. near Atlanta, Georgia, and Moody Truck Center.

 MOBRO Marine

 In 1962 he established Moody Brothers in Green Cove Springs, Florida.
-The name Moody brothers comes from Max's sons Max, Boyd, Mike and Joe.
-Max chose to have Moody Brothers in Green Cove Springs because the growth of downtown Jacksonville had no room for Moody Brothers.
+The name Moody brothers comes from Moody's sons Max, Boyd, Mike and Joe.
+He chose to have Moody Brothers in Green Cove Springs because the growth of downtown Jacksonville had no room for Moody Brothers.
 Moody Brothers operates a fleet of over 100 barges, tugboats, and the rental of heavy marine construction equipment.

 By 1987 Moody Brothers became a corporate spin-off of M. D. Moody & Sons, Inc., and was incorporated as MOBRO Marine, Inc. In September 1987 his business Moody Brothers made national headlines when one of its barges called the MOBRO 4000 was carrying garbage from New York City.
 It was turned away from three countries and seven states making everyone wonder who would take this garbage and raising more awareness about the environment.
 Johnny Carson also used a running gag on his show The Tonight Show Starring Johnny Carson of a map tracker for where the MOBRO 4000 was at.
 When it returned to Green Cove Springs it had to be "all dolled up" according to Max Moody Jr. which was beyond its extended period of time on the high seas.